We currently have two vacancies:

 - Participate in further training and development as required.

-- Be responsible for self-health and wellbeing in order to carry out the duties of the role.
+- Be responsible for own health and wellbeing in order to carry out the duties of the role / iscommitted to managing own work / life balance.

 Administration and Accountability